biodash/biodash.github.io/content/codeclub/S04E15/index.md

 </div>

-But you may not want throw out rows in their entirety, because the other values might be valid and are still valuable.
-In that case, you can set outliers to `NA` (missing value), and a convenient way to do that is with the [`ifelse()`](https://rdrr.io/r/base/ifelse.html) function.
+But you may not want throw out rows in their entirety, because the values for the other variables might be valid and still valuable.
+In that case, you can convert outliers to `NA`s (missing values), and a convenient way to do that is with the [`ifelse()`](https://rdrr.io/r/base/ifelse.html) function.
 To understand [`ifelse()`](https://rdrr.io/r/base/ifelse.html), a simple example may help:

 <div class="highlight">